Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Creating case study outlines

-- Preparing project handover documents
+- Preparing project handover notes

-For example, a simple proposal workflow might look like this:
+A simple proposal workflow might look like this:

 - Paste in the client brief.